orioncactus/pretendard/docs/webfonts/en/PretendardJP.md

 ## Pretendard JP

-Use the code below to use Pretendard as a web font that is suitable for the Japanese environment and supports all functions.
-The font-family name used is `'Pretendard JP'`.
+Use the code below to use Pretendard as a webfonts which is suitable for the Japanese environment and also supports all features.
+Provided font-family name is `'Pretendard JP'`.

-To use Korean-specific shapes, add code like this to your style: `font-feature-settings: 'ss05';`
+To use Korea-localized glyphs, add this code to stylesheets: `font-feature-settings: 'ss05';`

 #### HTML